pandorasNox/presentations/04-local-kubernetes-development/lokude-notes.md

 Title ideas:
-- the different shapes of local kubernetes development
+- the different shades of local kubernetes development
-- local kubernetes workflows

 - today I want to tak about three topics
     - kubernetes